 The New GED® Test

 The 2014 edition of the GED exam is really more than only a set of four tests.
 The new GED program is highly flexible and interactive.
-You can take the exam in English and Spanish, and you must sit for the exam at an official GED testing center.
+You can take the exam in English and Spanish, but bear ib mind that you must take the four tests at an official GED testing center, there is no online GED testing option!
 The GED exam includes four subtest or modules in Literacy (Reasoning through Language Arts, Science, Math (Mathematical Reasoning), and Social Studies.

 The new GED exam was developed from the ground up.
 The program focuses more on the skills and knowledge needed in modern workplaces and colleges: critical-thinking and problem-solving skills.
 But there are more benefits: the GED® test is now aligned with national and State College- and Career-Readiness Standards, you can see you scores on the same day as testing, and the GED test has become much more flexible.